 Phone Number: (209) 228-4663

-These resources primarily serve students who are living on-campus.
+These resources primarily serves students who are living on-campus.

 Off Campus Housing